 Agriculture is Pennsylvania’s number one industry and plays a key role in economic development of communities throughout the 5th District and the broader Commonwealth.

-Agriculture is Pennsylvania’s number one industry and plays a key role in economic development of communities throughout the 5th District and the broader Commonwealth.
-The Fifth Congressional District is home to a diverse array of the state’s agriculture industry, including: dairy; grains; vegetables; various specialty crops; cattle; poultry, equines; wineries; and a well defined timber industry.
+Agriculture is Pennsylvania’s number one industry and plays a key role in the economy of many communities throughout the Fifth District and the broader Commonwealth.
+The Fifth Congressional District is home to a diverse array of the state’s agriculture industry, including: dairy; grains; vegetables; various specialty crops; cattle; poultry, equines; wineries; and a well-defined timber industry.

-As a descendent of a long line of dairy farmers, I am proud to be an active member of the House Agriculture Committee, where I serve as Chairman of the Subcommittee on Conservation, Energy, & Forestry.
-Since 2010, the Committee has been holding hearings and gathering information for a new farm bill.
+As a descendent of a long line of dairy farmers, I am proud to be an active member of the House Agriculture Committee, where I serve as Chairman of the Subcommittee on Conservation and Forestry.
+After years of hearings and information gathering, the Committee finally passed a new Farm Bill in 2014.
+This law remains vital for the success of our farmers and rural America.
 As Washington continues to get its fiscal house in order and balance the budget, I look forward to continuing to work with my House colleagues, constituents and the agriculture community to improve federal policies that govern our nation’s agricultural sector and ensure the continuation of vital research and development of new technologies and processes that will assist our family farms into the 21st century.

-The U.S. Department of Agriculture (USDA) has a variety of programs that are extremely beneficial to rural America; and my offices in Bellefonte and Titusville work with our constituents, local governments, and community organizations to help them receive this assistance in the form of grants, loans and technical assistance.
-For more information, please contact my Titusville office at (814) 827-3985.
+The U.S. Department of Agriculture (USDA) has a variety of programs that are extremely beneficial to rural America.
+My offices in Bellefonte and Titusville work with our constituents, local governments, and community organizations to help them receive this assistance in the form of grants, loans and technical assistance.
+For more information, please contact my Titusville office at (814) 827-3985 or Bellefonte at (814) 353-0215.

 Dairy: Dairy is the largest sector of Pennsylvania’s agricultural industry.
-The industry has witnessed great difficulties in recent years, particularly in 2009, as profits were only about half the costs of production.
+The industry has witnessed great difficulties in the past decade, particularly in 2009, as profits were only about half the costs of production.
 Depressed prices have been disastrous for all producers – not just in Pennsylvania, but around the nation.
-Many dairy farms have faced financial hardship, taken on massive new debt, and - in some cases - have gone out of business.

 Timber: Pennsylvania is blessed with some of the finest hardwood timber in the world.
 For generations timber harvesting has been an economic engine throughout the region, while also serving a dual role of providing environmental and forest management benefits.
 In Pennsylvania’s Fifth Congressional District, we need to look no further than our own Allegheny National Forest (ANF) to see firsthand how national forests can successfully operate for multiple uses.